bashCandicoot/dota322/README.md

-# dota322
+# DOTA322

-Dota322 is a webapp to help Dota 2 players form teams
+DOTA322 is a webapp under construction to help Dota 2 players form teams.